Owned, rented, borrowed: a framework

 - 8 min

-A reframe for how founders should think about every channel they appear on — from LinkedIn to their own newsletter.
+A reframe for how experts should think about every channel they appear on — from LinkedIn to their own newsletter.

-Most founders invest exclusively in rented channels and call it a strategy.
+Most experts invest exclusively in rented channels and call it a strategy.
 When the algorithm shifts, the audience evaporates.
 The body of work is locked inside a feed they do not own.

 The healthier portfolio uses rented channels for reach, borrowed channels for credibility, and owned channels for compounding.
-Every piece of rented or borrowed media should drive someone back to something the founder owns.
+Every piece of rented or borrowed media should drive someone back to something the expert owns.

 Treat the owned archive as the destination, and every other channel as a road that points to it.
 That single reframe changes how you measure, where you invest, and what you build first.